 And while placing alternative assets like precious metals into a retirement account requires a self-directed IRA (SDIRA), there are several types of SDIRAs available — including the most common types, the Traditional IRA and the Roth IRA.

 Knowing the advantages of each account type can help you make the right decision for your lifestyle and retirement goals.
 Here we focus on the Roth IRA, and we discuss why and how you can place precious metals like gold in yours.

 What are the distinctive features of a Gold Roth IRA?

-The most widely celebrated feature of a Roth IRA is that all taxes are paid upfront when contributions are made.
-You won’t pay taxes based on any subsequent account growth, and assuming that follow rules for distributions, your withdrawals will not be taxed as income the way they might be with other retirement account types.
+The most widely celebrated feature of a Roth IRA is that all taxes are paid upfront on the income you use to fund the account.
+But, you won’t pay any taxes based on any subsequent account growth, and assuming that you follow rules for distributions, your withdrawals will not be taxed as income the way they might be with other retirement account types.
 That said, you cannot deduct contributions to your Roth IRA from your taxes.

 Fewer age restrictions

 With a Gold Roth IRA, there are no age restrictions to making additional contributions.
 You can continue to add to your assets in a Roth IRA and let them continue to grow tax-free even past the age of 70½, if you meet certain qualifications—like having held the Roth IRA for at least five years.
 Otherwise, with a Traditional IRA, minimum distributions are mandatory for everyone once you reach the age of 70½.